 authorities = “uaa.resource”, “tutorial.user”, ”tutorial.admin”, <timeseries_ingestion_scopes>, <timeseries_query_scopes>, <analytics_catalog_scope>

 NOTE: In order to use the analytics catalog and time series services that you create you must include the proper authorities here.
-More information can be found in the documentation for the analytics catalog and time series https://www.predix.io/docs/?r=311933#YDrrlVqu and https://www.predix.io/docs/#BWTIwx4i.
+More information can be found in the documentation for the analytics catalog and time series the Updating OAuth2 Client to Use Analytics Catalog Service and Time Series Service Setup sections.

 name: tutorial-svcs